Alice Ormsby-Gore: Personal life

 On her return she moved back into Hurtwood Edge.
 By then Clapton was using heroin quite heavily to mitigate his continuing obsession with George Harrison's wife Pattie Boyd; Alice also became hooked on the drug.
 In his autobiography Clapton says, "Alice came back to live with me, and she started using too".

 The couple stayed together until early 1974.
 Clapton has stated he was not in love with Ormsby-Gore, but her account suggests she was deeply in love with him.
 In Ray Coleman's book Survivor she says, "Maybe because I was only seventeen I wrongly thought of it as mutual.
 My extreme youth made any rational analysis of the situation impossible."
-They led a mostly reclusive life, though they attended the wedding of Mick and Bianca Jagger in St Tropez in May 1971, travelled to New York in late July for the Concert For Bangla Desh in which Clapton starred, and to see the Who in Paris in September 1972.
+They led a mostly reclusive life, though they attended the wedding of Mick and Bianca Jagger in Saint-Tropez in May 1971, travelled to New York in late July for The Concert for Bangladesh in which Clapton starred, and to see the Who in Paris in September 1972.
 Of the New York visit Ormsby-Gore recalled:

 I was desperately running around that city trying to score some heroin for Eric.
 And I remember thinking how stupid it was for me, even then.
 I did that for him, and for myself, for three years.
 It was probably childish to be over-protective, but I thought it helped him not to have to face the full horror, himself, of scoring his own heroin supply.

 Ormsby-Gore played a significant role in encouraging Clapton to play a concert, with a select backing group of rock star friends, at the Rainbow on 13 January 1973.
 His first live appearance for some time, it did not lead to any others.
 By August 1973 the health of Clapton and Ormsby-Gore was causing deep concern among friends and family.
 In addition to using heroin, Ormsby-Gore had also developed alcohol dependency, her method for dealing with withdrawal symptoms if there was not enough heroin for both of them.
 Clapton acknowledged later that Ormsby-Gore dissuaded him from injecting the drug: "That was very clever of her really to see that that was a big step.
 And once you took that step, you were in a lot of trouble."
 An intervention by her father, Lord Harlech, along with counsel from Pete Townshend, and treatment by Meg Patterson, instigated a period of gradual recovery.
 By early 1974 Clapton was working on a Welsh border farm run by Francis Ormsby-Gore.
 Alice was treated separately at a nursing home near Regents Park in London.
 When in the spring they met again a decision was reached to end the relationship, with Clapton talking about his feelings for Pattie Harrison.
 Despite the break-up, Ormsby-Gore maintained a link with Clapton's grandmother Rose Clapp and was present at her funeral in December 1994.